jgasiorowski/Bingo90/README.md

 4. Skip columns with three numbers - there is nothing to arrange here
 5. Order the numbers in each column in ascending order before returning final result

-[^1]: Whenever multiple such resources are available, the process selects at random to make tickets _appear_ more random
+[^1]: Whenever multiple such resources are available, the process selects at random to make numbers on the ticket _appear_ more evenly distributed